-Based on the precedent of the Justice Data Lab, we argue that relevant government departments should adopt a data labs model to enable charities to better understand the impact of their services on people's health.
-This would allow the whole health sector learn what works, and would help to build more effective and efficient services.
+In this paper we argue that relevant government departments should adopt a data labs model to enable charities to better understand the impact of their services on people's health.

 NPC and 24 leading charities have written to the Secretary of State for Health, Jeremy Hunt MP, asking for his backing and for a Health Data Lab.
 Read more about what this means and why it would help improve the impact of services on people’s health.